fot. Piotr Baran

 • 4 nights in a hotel in Gjirokaster

-• 3 nights in local gust houses
+• 3 nights in local guest houses

 • All meals (starting with a dinner on arrival day to breakfast on departure day)